'Boyhood,' 'Whiplash,' 'Guardians' get Writers Guild Award nominations

-LOS ANGELES (Reuters) - Independent films “Boyhood” and “Whiplash” as well as superhero blockbuster “Guardians of the Galaxy” received Writers Guild Awards nominations on Wednesday in one of Hollywood’s top annual honors.
+LOS ANGELES, Jan 7 (Reuters) - Independent films “Boyhood” and “Whiplash” as well as superhero blockbuster “Guardians of the Galaxy” received Writers Guild Awards nominations on Wednesday in one of Hollywood’s top annual honors.

 “Boyhood,” a coming-of-age chronicle and early Academy Award best picture favorite, earned a nod for best original screenplay for director Richard Linklater from the Writers Guild of America.